ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
-transportId (**Mandatory**) | The identifier of the transport the ice candidate pair is negotiated on peerConnectionId (**Mandatory**) | The unique identifier of the peer connection label | The label associated with the peer connection packetsSent | Represents the total number of packets sent on the corresponded transport packetsReceived | Represents the total number of packets received on the corresponded transport bytesSent | Represents the total amount of bytes sent on the corresponded transport bytesReceived | Represents the total amount of bytes received on the corresponded transport iceRole | Represent the current role of ICE under DTLS Transport iceLocalUsernameFragment | Represent the current local username fragment used in message validation procedures for ICE under DTLS Transport dtlsState | Represents the current state of DTLS for the peer connection transport layer selectedCandidatePairId | The identifier of the candidate pair the transport currently uses iceState | Represents the current transport state (RTCIceTransportState) of ICE for the peer connection transport layer localCertificateId | If DTLS negotiated it gives the id of the local certificate remoteCertificateId | If DTLS negotiated it gives the id of the remote certificate tlsVersion | Represents the version number of the TLS used in the corresponded transport dtlsCipher | Represents the name of the DTLS cipher used in the corresponded transport dtlsRole | The role this host plays in DTLS negotiations (Possible values are: client,<br />server,<br />unknown) srtpCipher | Represents the name of the SRTP cipher used in the corresponded transport tlsGroup | Represents the name of the IANA TLS Supported Groups used in the corresponded transport selectedCandidatePairChanges | The total number of candidate pair changes over the peer connection
+transportId (**Mandatory**) | The identifier of the transport the ICE candidate pair is negotiated on peerConnectionId (**Mandatory**) | The unique identifier of the peer connection label | The label associated with the peer connection packetsSent | Represents the total number of packets sent on the corresponding transport packetsReceived | Represents the total number of packets received on the corresponding transport bytesSent | Represents the total amount of bytes sent on the corresponding transport bytesReceived | Represents the total amount of bytes received on the corresponding transport iceRole | Represents the current role of ICE under DTLS Transport iceLocalUsernameFragment | Represents the current local username fragment used in message validation procedures for ICE under DTLS Transport dtlsState | Represents the current state of DTLS for the peer connection transport layer selectedCandidatePairId | The identifier of the candidate pair the transport currently uses iceState | Represents the current transport state (RTCIceTransportState) of ICE for the peer connection transport layer localCertificateId | If DTLS negotiated, it gives the ID of the local certificate remoteCertificateId | If DTLS negotiated, it gives the ID of the remote certificate tlsVersion | Represents the version number of the TLS used in the corresponding transport dtlsCipher | Represents the name of the DTLS cipher used in the corresponding transport dtlsRole | The role this host plays in DTLS negotiations (Possible values are: client,<br />server,<br />unknown) srtpCipher | Represents the name of the SRTP cipher used in the corresponding transport tlsGroup | Represents the name of the IANA TLS Supported Groups used in the corresponding transport selectedCandidatePairChanges | The total number of candidate pair changes over the peer connection

 ## IceCandidatePair